-During my visit to Kansas City, Missouri a while back, I noticed something that I (and possibly no one else) found fascinating.
+During my winter visit to Kansas City, Missouri a while back, I noticed something that I (and possibly no one else) found fascinating.
 There are a couple of parts of the city, like the Volker and Westland sections of town on 39th and 43rd Streets, where the Kansas state line butts up against the neighborhood.

 This means that as I was walking through these neighborhoods, I literally got to the end of the block, waited for the walk sign at the stoplight, and then crossed the street (State Line Road, to be exact) and suddenly found myself in a different state.
 Crossing the street took me from Missouri into Kansas.